NahyeonAn/pySembrane/docs/source/Calculator.rst

 Property calculation module
 ========================================

-The property calculation module features three functions designed to calculate the permeance necessary for membrane process simulation. :py:mod:`CalculPermeance` function computes permeance in units of [mol/mm`^2` bars], taking partial pressure, self-diffusivity, gas uptake, density, and membrane thickness as inputs.
+The property calculation module features three functions designed to calculate the permeance necessary for membrane process simulation. :py:mod:`CalculPermeance` function computes permeance in units of [mol/mm:sup:`2` bar], taking partial pressure, self-diffusivity, gas uptake, density, and membrane thickness as inputs.
 These input variables can be derived from experiments and computational simulations.
 The :py:mod:`CropMSD` function extracts molecular dynamics (MD) simulation results, presenting the mean-squared displacement over time in matrix form.
 Based on the MSD matrix processed through the :py:mod:`CropMSD` function, the :py:mod:`CalculSefDiff` function derives the self-diffusivity of the gas components using Einstein's relational theory.
 These functions empower users to effortlessly determine membrane properties without necessitating prior background knowledge.
 Refer to the method section for the theoretical basis employed in the module and the Supplementary Information for detailed usage of each function.

 First, import the module into Python after installation.